endymion1818/deliciousreverie/src/pages/post/future-of-wordpress.md

-+++
+---
-date = "2018-08-28T14:21:21+01:00"
+categories:
-draft = false
+- development
-title = "The Future of WordPress" description = "The blogging platform WordPress has done a huge amount to democratise publishing, to make writing and publishing available to everyone.
-The new Gutenberg content editor is a bold move, one that will really help many of the millions who use it ... but it won't help everyone." categories = [
+date: "2018-08-28T14:21:21+01:00"
-  "development"
+description: The blogging platform WordPress has done a huge amount to democratise publishing, to make writing and publishing available to everyone.
+The new Gutenberg content editor is a bold move, one that will really help many of the millions who use it ... but it won't help everyone.
-]
+draft: false
-tags = [
+tags:
-    "wordpress",
+- wordpress
-   "php"
+- php
-]
+title: The Future of WordPress

-+++
+---

 ---
 I have strong opinions on WordPress and the imminent replacement for the classic editor, Gutenberg.
 I haven't waded into this discussion explicitly.
 However, I'm no longer developing with WordPress, and the two things are connected.